dev-yakuza/dev-yakuza.github.io/_posts/react-native/2019-02-01-react-native-swipe-gestures/2019-02-01-react-native-swipe-gestures-en.md

 comments: true

 title: 'Swipe Detection'
-description: let's see how to use react-native-gestures to detect user swipe event on RN(React Native) project
+description: let's see how to use react-native-swipe-gestures to detect user swipe event on RN(React Native) project
 image: '/assets/images/category/react-native/react-native-swipe-gestures.jpg'
 ---